Dr Murray Craig

-I am currently Programme Director of the four year Undergraduate MA (Hons) Phyical Education programme at Moray House.
-Additionally, I am the co-strand leader for the Post Graduate Diploma in Education (Secondary) Physical Education programme.
-As well as leading and managing aspects of the MA (Hons) PE and PGDE (Secodary) PE programmes I am involved in the delivery of various courses across both programmes.
+I am a Bicentennial teaching fellow at MHSES with the majority of my teaching taking place on the four year Undergraduate MA (Hons) Phyical Education programme at Moray House.
+Additionally, I am the strand leader for the Post Graduate Diploma in Education (Secondary) Physical Education programme.
+As well as leading aspects of the MA (Hons) PE and PGDE (Secodary) PE programmes I am involved in the delivery of various courses across both programmes.

 I have previously taught physical education in both England and Scotland.
 After graduating from Liverpool John Moore’s University in 1995 with a BEd (Hons) in PE (with Science), my first teaching post was in Northamptonshire, teaching Secondary PE, as well as general Science, at Brooke Weston CTC in Corby.

 I returned to Scotland in 1997 and took up a teaching position within the physical education department at George Watson’s College (GWC) in Edinburgh.
 My teaching career was put on hold for a period of two years as I was fortunate to be offered the opportunity to play rugby on full-time professional basis with Edinburgh Rugby in 1997/98, and Exeter Rugby in 1998/99.

 I returned to George Watson’s College in 1999 and taught curricular and certificated PE, as well as extra-curricular sport, for six years.
 In 2005 I moved into further education lecturing in Sports Coaching and Sports Development at Edinburgh’s Telford College.
 At this time I studied, on a part-time basis, for an MSc in Applied Sports Psychology at Staffordshire University, graduating in 2010.